akleineb/gphoto-to-immich/README.md

 ```

 ## Common problems

-**HEIC images not displaying:** This is normal - Immich needs to generate thumbnails first.
-Go to Settings → Jobs and start "Generate Thumbnails".

 **API errors:** Check if your API key has the correct permissions.

 **Slow uploads:** The script uses 10 parallel workers.
 For very large collections, you can adjust this in `gphoto_to_immich.py`.